SegersIan/knowledge-base/content/cybersecurity/social-engineering.md

   * *Urgence* - Sense or urgency to take the chance away for the target to evaluate the situation
 * Often a combination of principles are used.
 * Understand the target, how humans react, how stress reactions can be leveraged to meet a goal.

-### Social Engineering Techniques
+## Social Engineering Techniques
+### Phising
-* *Phising* - Fraudelent acquisition of information
+> Fraudelent acquisition of information
 * Spear phising - targetting a specific individual/group
 * Whaling - aimed at senior people (CEO, CTO, ...)
 * Defenses: Awareness training
+### Vishing
 * *Vishing* - Phising via phone call
   * Often based on urgency/trust and authority
+### Smishing
-* *Smishing* - Phising via SMS/IM
+> Phising via SMS/IM
 * Often based on urgency/trust and authority
 * Often trick someone to click on a link to enter credentials or senstive information
+### *Misinformation & Disinformation
-* *Misinformation & Disinformation* - Online influencer campaigns
+> Online influencer campaigns
 * Social media, email, online mediums
 * Types (MDM)
   *** Misinformation - Not True, *without* malicious intent
     * I believe it's true, but its wrong
   *** Disinformation - Not True, *with* malicious intent
   *** Malinformation - based on reaility, but consciously removed context and using exaggeration *with* malicious intent
 * CISA recommends "TRUST" process to counter mis/disinformation
   *** Tell your story
   *** Ready your team
   *** Understand and assess MDM.
   *** Strategize response.
   *** Track outocomes.
   * Defense: asses info environment, identify vulnerabilities, proactive communication, develop incident response plan.
+### Impersonation
-* *Impersonation* - Attack pretends to be someone else
+> Attack pretends to be someone else
-  * Might use identity graud
+* Might use identity guard
+### Business Email Compromises (BEV)
-* *Business Email Compromises (BEV)* -
+> Business Email Compromises (BEV)
 * AKA Email Account Compromise (EAC)
 * Defeneses: Awareness and MFA
 * Methods
   * Using compromised accounts
   * Sending spoofed emails
   * Using common fake but similar domain techniques
   * Using malware or other tools
+### Pretexting
-* *Pretexting* - Using a made up scenario on why the attacker approaches the target
+> Using a made up scenario on why the attacker approaches the target
 * Often to make impersonation more believable
 * Defeneses: Be critical, and do a verification call
+### Watering Hole Attacks
-* *Watering Hole Attacks* - Use websites that the target frequently uses
+> Use websites that the target frequently uses
 * Attackers can set an attack, knowing the target will visit the site.
 By compromising the site or deploying malway through advertising networks
+### Brand Impersonation/spoofing
-* *Brand Impersonation/spoofing* - Also a phising attack
+> Also a phising attack
 * Send email as if it comes from the brand
 * Often intended to have the target log in to a link
+### Typosquatting
-* *Typosquatting* - Have a copy/compromised site with a common typo im url
+> Have a copy/compromised site with a common typo im url
 * *Pharming* - Changing the host file of a person to do similar attack